davidpagnon/Sports2D/README.md

 'remove_individual_scaling_setup': ["", "remove individual scaling setup files generated during scaling. true if not specified"], 'remove_individual_ik_setup': ["", "remove individual IK setup files generated during IK. true if not specified"], 'fastest_frames_to_remove_percent': ["", "Frames with high speed are considered as outliers.
-Defaults to 0.1"], 'close_to_zero_speed_m': ["","Sum for all keypoints: about 0.2 m/frame.
-Defaults to 0.2"], 'close_to_zero_speed_px': ["", "Sum for all keypoints: about 50 px/frame.
-Defaults to 50"], 'large_hip_knee_angles': ["", "Hip and knee angles below this value are considered as imprecise and ignored.
-Defaults to 45"], 'trimmed_extrema_percent': ["", "Proportion of the most extreme segment values to remove before calculating their mean.
-Defaults to 50"], 'use_custom_logging': ["", "use custom logging. false if not specified"]
+Defaults to 0.1"], 'use_custom_logging': ["", "use custom logging. false if not specified"]
 ```